 Lora Brawley, 30-year nanny veteran and consultant and trainer at Nanny Care Hub in Federal Way, Washington, concurs with Szapka, noting that, in the last year, she’s seen an increase in standard COLA raises, due to the economy.

-“Instead of a 2-4% COLA raise, I’m seeing 3-6%,” she says.
-“A lot of families still feel that’s high, but the COLA for 2022 is 8.7%.”
-That said, she adds, most nannies get a COLA raise and a performance raise at the same time, so it feels higher overall.
-“The nannies who are hitting their ceiling with performance raises are still getting a COLA raise,” she says.
+“Instead of a 2-4% COLA raise, I’m seeing 3-6%,” she says, adding that most nannies get a COLA raise and a performance raise at the same time, so it feels higher overall.
+“The nannies who are hitting their ceiling with performance raises are still getting a COLA raise,” she notes.

 2. You add more duties